-3 Set the amount of time to delay, then click Add Delay.
+3 Set the number of seconds or minutes to delay, then click Add Delay.
 The conditional timing options are listed.

-- 4 Select a time condition (for a simple delay, select), change the condition's settings if prompted. - For a simple delay, select Always perform this action. - For a time range during which the action is performed, select Between certain hours of the day. - For times relative to the sun's position, which changes throughout the year, select either Within a certain time relative to sunrise or sunset, During the day, or During the night. - 5 Click Add Conditional Action.
+4 Select a time condition (for a simple delay, select Always perform this action), set the condition's parameters (if necessary), then click Add Conditional Action.
 In the example below, Between certain hours of the day was selected, and the user is now prompted to set the times between which the action(s) will be enabled.